ccevall1/MusicGeneration/README.md

 A simple test of some ideas for pseudo-randomly generated music.
 Long term goals is dynamically generated to respond to messages from a game or similar program.

 DONE:

     * Euclidean Rhythm algorithm to generate a beat consisting of an odd number of pulses and either 8 or 16 beats

     * MusicGenerator class currently selects random notes from the ResourceManager's scale and MusicPlayer plays these notes sequentially on each pulse

-    * Generate two-note chords (3-note possible but VM seems to struggle) using state machine to randomly determine which chord to transition to next
+    * Generate two-note chords (3-note possible but VM seems to struggle) using state machine to randomly determine which chord to transition to next --Randomly choose which two notes from chord to play for variety

 TODO:

+    * Dynamically alter the BPM value based on "Player speed" --For now no real game, but can simulate acceleration and deceleration easily

     * Map which stores chords belonging to a key to choose from --Use Roman Numeral notation as the key and a vector of Sounds as the value
-    * Dynamically alter the BPM value based on "Player speed" --For now no real game, but can simulate acceleration and deceleration easily

     * Check for memory leaks and optimize because VirtualBox is not super happy with this

 OTHER: